dyindude/labs/docker-202-volume-basics/README.md

-# docker 202-handling-data
+# docker 202-volume-basics

-In this lab we'll learn about covering the basics about different ways you can handle persistence of data with Docker containers.
+In this lab we'll learn about covering the basics about different ways you can handle persistence of data with Docker containers using `volumes`.

 # Setup
 - If you haven't already, follow the instructions in https://github.com/dyindude/vagrant-lab to install VirtualBox and Vagrant